Bodega Garzón Estate, `Cabernet Franc de Corte`

 Tasting Notes & Technical Details

 This vibrant blend of Cabernet Franc, Tannat, Merlot, and Marselan is packed with aromas of sweet spice, dried herbs and hints of green pepper.
 Fresh and silky on the palate, flavours of soft black berries are balanced by gentle tannins.
-This is a very pleasant, food-friendly wine.
+This is a very pleasant, gastronomic wine.

 Alcohol (ABV)